Numerical approximation of viscous contact problems applied to glacial sliding: Formulation and approximation of the problem of subglacial cavitation

 The variational inequality \eqref{eq:vi} is equivalent to the Stokes equation \eqref{eq:stokes-eq} in the sense that if the velocity $\bu$ is at least twice differentiable and the pressure $p$ differentiable, then integration by parts can be performed in order to arrive at \eqref{eq:stokes-eq} with the boundary conditions introduced in the previous section.
 Of the three conditions in \eqref{eq:contact-bc}, only the kinematic condition $\bu\cdot\bn \leq 0$ is enforced explicitly in the definition of $K$; the remaining conditions are enforced implicitly in \eqref{eq:vi}.

 There exist many different approaches for solving a variational inequality with the finite element method \citep{glowinski1981}.
 For example, in the penalty method, the constraint $\bu\cdot\bn \leq 0$ in the definition of $K$ is enforced via the addition of a nonlinear penalty term in \eqref{eq:vi-1} and the variational inequality is transformed into a variational equality over $\bW^{1,\kappa}(\Omega)$.
 This is the approach used in \citet{stubblefield2021}.
-Of these approaches, we find that what works best in combination with the advection equation \eqref{eq:advection} is a mixed method with Lagrange multipliers.
+We find that what works best in combination with the advection equation \eqref{eq:advection} is a mixed method with Lagrange multipliers that enforces an average-wise contact condition.
+We remark that such a condition could also be enforced via a penalty term, but in this case the contact boundary conditions would not be enforced exactly.

 The contact boundary conditions \eqref{eq:contact-bc} can be explicitly enforced in \eqref{eq:vi} with a Lagrange multiplier which essentially represents the sum of the normal stress and the water pressure $\sigma_{nn} + p_w$ along the attached region $\Gamma_a$.
 In order to introduce this reformulation of \eqref{eq:vi}, we need to define a suitable set of admissible Lagrange multipliers.
 We define the range of the normal trace operator onto $\Gamma_a$ by